Historic Homicide DNA Processing

 Help SPD Solve an Unsolved Case

-Crowdfunding to support DNA testing has already been successfully used in Washington state.
-Last year, the Clallam County Sheriff’s Department launched fundraising efforts to test the DNA of a foot found in a sneaker that was discovered in the Elwha River in 2021.
+Crowdfunding to support DNA testing has been successfully used in other parts of Washington state.
+In 2022, the Clallam County Sheriff’s Department launched fundraising efforts to test the DNA of a foot found in a sneaker that was discovered in the Elwha River in 2021.
 The test revealed the foot belonged to a woman who disappeared in 2018.

 About Historic Homicide DNA Processing